Juneteenth: Legal observance

-State and local
+State and local holiday

 Texas was the first state to recognize the date by enacted law, in 1980.
 By 2002, eight states officially recognized Juneteenth and four years later 15 states recognized the holiday.
 By 2008, just over half of the states recognized Juneteenth in some way.
 By 2019, 47 states and the District of Columbia recognized Juneteenth, although as of 2020 only Texas had adopted the holiday as a paid holiday for state employees.

 In June 2019, Governor of Pennsylvania Tom Wolf recognized Juneteenth as a holiday in the state.
 In the yearlong aftermath of the murder of George Floyd that occurred on May 25, 2020, nine states designated Juneteenth a paid holiday, including New York, Washington, and Virginia.
 In 2020, Massachusetts Governor Charlie Baker issued a proclamation that the day would be marked as "Juneteenth Independence Day".
 This followed the filing of bills by both the House and Senate to make Juneteenth a state holiday.
-Baker did not comment on these bills specifically, but promised to grant the observance of Juneteenth greater importance.
+Baker did not comment on these bills specifically but promised to grant the observance of Juneteenth greater importance.
 On June 16, 2021, Illinois adopted a law changing its ceremonial holiday to a paid state holiday.

 Some cities and counties have also recognized Juneteenth through proclamation.
 In 2020, Juneteenth was formally recognized by New York City (as an annual official city holiday and public school holiday, starting in 2021).
 Cook County, Illinois, adopted an ordinance to make Juneteenth a paid county holiday.
 The City and County of Honolulu recognizes it as an "annual day of honor and reflection", and Portland, Oregon (as a day of remembrance and action and a paid holiday for city employees).

-North Dakota approved recognition of Juneteenth as a state recognized annual holiday on April 13, 2021, with Hawaii becoming the 49th state to recognize the holiday on June 16, 2021.
-On June 16, 2020 South Dakota Governor Kristi Noem proclaimed that the following June 19, 2020 was to be Juneteenth Day for that year only, spurning calls for it to be recognized annually, rather than just for 2020.
+North Dakota approved recognition of Juneteenth as a state-recognized annual holiday on April 13, 2021, with Hawaii becoming the 49th state to recognize the holiday on June 16, 2021.
+On June 16, 2020, South Dakota Governor Kristi Noem proclaimed that the following June 19, 2020, was to be Juneteenth Day for that year only, spurning calls for it to be recognized annually, rather than just for 2020.
 In February 2022, South Dakota became the last state to recognize Juneteenth as an annual state holiday or observance.
 Its law provided for following the federal law even before it was official.
 On May 2, 2022, Colorado Governor Jared Polis signed a bill changing the state's ceremonial observance to a state holiday and it is now the 11th state holiday in Colorado.
-As of July 1, 2022, 21 states and the District of Columbia have made Juneteenth a paid state holiday, with the remainder maintaining a ceremonial observance.